Auto-apply basecurves camera model specific instead of maker specific, if availiable

 I provided the following XMP files:

 - Created by dk and modified by dt

-#4 Updated by Jean-Pierre Verrue almost 5 years ago
+#4 Updated by Jean-Pierre Verrue about 5 years ago

 I have uploaded the corresponding XMP files at the same place : http://moisson.free.fr/darktable/